 Forex pairs, on the other hand, have high daily trade volumes with frequent movements within narrow bands.
 This high volatility rate, as compared to other asset classes, aside from cryptos, is what attracts a lot of traders.

 How do you trade forex markets?

-Alternatively, you can trade forex CFDs which are contract agreements for exchanging the currency pair price difference from when you open and close a position.
+Forex CFDs are contract agreements for exchanging the currency pair price difference from when you open and close a position.

-When trading the forex market using spread betting or CFD trading you won’t take ownership of the physical currencies.
+When trading the forex market using CFD trading you won’t take ownership of the physical currencies.
 You ‘ll make a profit if the price moves in your favour and incur a loss if it moves in the opposite direction.

 Your profit or loss is still calculated according to the full size of your position, so leverage will magnify both profits and losses.
 Note that losses can exceed deposits – manage your risks carefully.

 You can buy and hold the underlying cryptocurrency coins in a digital wallet using an online broker.
 We don’t offer cryptocurrency trading or the purchase of cryptos via an exchange to retail clients.

 Trading in forex